 PfP exercises also help develop plans and effective disaster-response capabilities to deal with other natural emergencies such as avalanches and earthquakes, or man-made accidents or terrorist attacks involving toxic spills or chemical, biological, radiological or nuclear agents.
-Ukraine hosted one such exercise in 2005.
-In 2010, Ukraine also sent a mobile rescue centre to Poland as part of an aid effort following flooding in the country.
+Ukraine has hosted such exercises in 2000 and 2005 and plans to host another in September 2015.

-In addition to applying science to defence against terrorism and new threats, cooperation with Ukraine has also taken place in the fields of information technologies, cell biology and biotechnology, new materials, the rational use of natural resources and cooperation focused on defence-related environmental problems.
+Beyond applying science to defence against terrorism and new threats, cooperation with Ukraine is also taking place in the fields of information technologies, cell biology and biotechnology, new materials, the rational use of natural resources and cooperation focused on defence-related environmental problems.

 Ukraine’s participation in NATO science programmes began in 1991 and intensified following an exchange of letters on cooperation in the area of science and the environment in 1999.
 A Joint Working Group on Scientific and Environmental Cooperation directs cooperation in this area.
 In the past, NATO also sponsored several projects to provide basic infrastructure for computer networking among Ukrainian research communities and to facilitate their access to the Internet.
 (More on Ukraine’s ongoing cooperation under the SPS Programme )

-It is important for the Ukrainian administration to inform the Ukrainian people about NATO-Ukraine relations and the benefits of cooperation in terms of Ukraine’s own reform programme.
+It is important for the Ukrainian administration to inform its people about NATO-Ukraine relations and the benefits of cooperation in terms of the country’s reform programme.
 Many people in Ukraine still lack information regarding the role, activities and goals of the Alliance, and outdated Cold War stereotypes remain strong in the minds of some.
 The Allies cooperate with the national authorities in raising awareness about what NATO is today, and in better explaining the NATO-Ukraine relationship.